f5devcentral/llm-inference-lb/README.md

 **Common scenarios when unable to select**:
 - Pool does not exist in the scheduler
 - No intersection between requested member list and actual Pool members
-- All candidate members have Score values of 0
 - No members in the Pool
-- Metrics data collection failure preventing Score calculation

 ### 2. Get Single Pool Status